OSA413/typeorm-ultimate-test-suite/ultimate-test-suite/dml/select/README.md

 ## Select from another query

+## Query inside Select with alias

+Query builder supports it

 ## Condition from another query

 * [ ] Select * from ... where id = (Select ...)